0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 description: Learn how to build an example app with the Flutter SDK.
 keywords:
   - docs
-  - polygon id
+  - optimism id
   - holder
   - flutter sdk
   - wallet sdk
 ---

-To use Polygon ID SDK, we have created a [Polygon ID SDK Plugin](./polygonid-sdk-plugin.md).
-This plugin helps you communicate with our Polygon ID Platform.
+To use optimism ID SDK, we have created a [optimism ID SDK Plugin](./optimismid-sdk-plugin.md).
+This plugin helps you communicate with our optimism ID Platform.

 The following steps illustrate how to get things started and then use this plugin to create an identity, authenticate this identity, fetch a credential from an Issuer using identity, and generate a proof to get this credential verified.